-Work Programme for 2021
+Work Programme for 2022

 The impact the Covid-19 pandemic has had on the Scottish Government's work programme for implementing the 2019 Planning Act means it is difficult to provide a detailed timetable for the stages in the preparation of LDP3 in this edition of the DPS.
-It is anticipated the 13th edition of the DPS will contain a timetable for the preparation of LDP3.
+It is anticipated the 14th edition of the DPS will contain a timetable for the preparation of LDP3.

-Actions for 2021 include
+Actions for 2022 include

-- Prepare and consult on the following strategies and pieces of supplementary guidance

-Open Space Strategy and Audit, Open Space and New Development Supplementary Guidance, Sustainability - Reducing Carbon Emissions in Buildings Supplementary Guidance, Marchfield Area Development Framework, Forestry and Woodland Strategy and Conservation Area Character Appraisals and Management Plans. - Engage with stakeholders on the South of Scotland Indicative Regional Spatial Strategy before submitting a finalised version to the Scottish Government in April 2021. - Take a fresh look at our consultation methods for LDP3 as set out above. - Update the housing land audit and the business and industry land audit. - Start evidence gathering. - Monitor LDP2.
+- Prepare and consult on the following strategies and pieces of supplementary guidance Open Space Strategy and Audit, Open Space and New Development Supplementary Guidance, Marchfield Area Development Framework, Forestry and Woodland Strategy and Conservation Area Character Appraisals and Management Plans. - Continue engagement with stakeholders on the South of Scotland Indicative Regional Spatial Strategy with a view to production of the final document. - Take a fresh look at our consultation methods for LDP3 as set out above. - Update the housing land audit and the business and industry land audit. - Continue our evidence gathering. - Monitor LDP2.